Esri/sagis/README.md

 # Scalable GIS Renderer for the 3D ArcGIS Maps SDK for JavaScript

-SaGIS synchronizes the camera and other state of a set of browser instances to create a single, large view of multiple displays.
+SaGIS synchronizes the camera and other application state between a set of browser instances to create a single, large view of multiple displays.
 This open source project is a template for custom applications.

 For collaborative settings, such as control rooms and presentations, rendering high resolution 3D maps on a large display provides both context and detail for a large group.
 This type of setup cannot be realized in a single web browser, due to performance and memory constraints.

-Sagis solves this problem by distributed the rendering over a distributed cluster, where each display is driven by a separate browser instance, typically on a separate computer.
+Sagis solves this problem by rendering using a distributed cluster, where each display is driven by a separate browser instance, typically on a separate computer.
 The display is then controlled by a viewer instance on a desktop, laptop or mobile device.
 One central websocket server synchronizes the viewer and display instances.

 ![Overview](doc/architecture.jpg)
 _3x3 tiled display wall at the Visualization and Multimedia Laboratory, University of Zurich, rendering a webscene at 7680x4320 pixels_

+## Requirements

+- Experience in developing applications using the ArcGIS Maps SDK for JavaScript
+- Basic understanding on managing a rendering cluster for a tiled display wall

 ## Setup